saintsjd/saintsjd.github.io/_drafts/how-i-do-email.md

 Then, glance at your email for 10 minutes at most.

-Archive most message which do require a response.
+Archive most message which do not require a response.

 Quickly respond to anything that can be done in a line or two.
 Then archive it.